-The global graphite market was valued at \$15.06 billion in 2014 and it is expected to grow at a CAGR of 4% during the period 2015 - 2020.
-The major drivers behind the growth of the graphite market include increasing use of high-end graphite in batteries, the growing demand of graphite in the steel industry, and increasing use of graphite in the automotive industry.
+By the end of 2016, global sales of graphite are estimated to be valued at US\$ 14.7 billion, a nine percent increase year on year over 2015, and is expected to reach \$17.56 billion by 2020.
+The major drivers behind the growth of the graphite market include increasing use of highend graphite in batteries, the growing demand of graphite in the steel industry, and increasing use of graphite in the automotive industry.
 At the same time, increase in electric vehicle ownership is expected to propel the lithium-ion market.
 The commercial acceptance of graphene is anticipated to provide further opportunities for the graphite market in near future.

 There is no shortage of generic graphite and lower quality forms of graphite.
 The mineral is common and exposed in rocks covering hundreds of square kilometers in many areas of the world.
-Unlike the graphite at the Company's site, generic graphite has limited uses.
+Generic graphite has limited uses.